scottmckuen/qoord/README.md

 Qoord is a quantum circuit simulator, written to teach myself about quantum computing, and (very secondarily) to prototype quantum algorithms.

 In ordinary computers, the deepest level of programming (directly on the chip) uses logic gates (AND, OR, NOT) to manipulate binary bits.
 Most quantum computing efforts are also focused on this kind of "gate-based" computing - devices are built from quantum bits or _qubits_.
 Quantum computers also use logical operations, but because qubits have a more complex behavior than binary logic, the quantum logic gates are very different.

 Each quantum program is written as a sequence of quantum gates, which are applied to the qubits.
 Because quantum programs are still low-level and operate directly on the hardware, they are often called _quantum circuits_.
-A quantum circuit simulator is a program to simulate the behaviour of a gate-based quantum computer, as a substitute for having actual hardware.
+A quantum circuit simulator is a program to simulate the behavior of a gate-based quantum computer, as a substitute for having actual hardware.

 ### Notes and caveats
 Qoord is a very simple simulator, designed to be easy to understand and hack on.
 It's not designed for speed or scale, which are challenging problems for a quantum simulator (because of the exponential growth in the size of the quantum state vector as the number of qubits increases.)
 Since quantum computation in Qoord involves repeated matrix multiplications, the accuracy will be limited by the standard floating point precision of Python and numpy - we currently don't take any measures to correct for this.

 ## Design
 ### Core: states and operators
 The base layer represents and manipulates program states using vectors of complex numbers, in the `StateVector` class.
 Each state is a complex-valued vector of length $2^n$, where $n$ is the number of qubits in the system.
 This layer is primarily implementing mathematical operations.
 It doesn't know anything about the physical interpretation as quantum states and gates.

 The `StateVector` class is immutable, and all operations on it return a new `StateVector` instance.
 States can also be represented as a `DensityMatrix`, an array of complex numbers that captures a broader set of possibilities where the quantum state is only partially determined.
 All `StateVector` instances can be converted to valid `DensityMatrix` instances, but not vice-versa.

 To change a program's state, we multiply the `StateVector` by a matrix